tjallingt/react-youtube/README.md

  Programmatic control of the player as outlined in the [API docs](https://developers.google.com/youtube/js_api_reference) isn't included.

-If decide to take control of it, be aware that the react-youtube uses `loadVideoById`, `cueVideoById`, `addEventListener` and `removeEventListener` internally.
+If decide to take control of it, be aware that the react-youtube uses `addEventListener` and `removeEventListener` internally.

 Using these methods outside the component may cause problems.